garado/garado.github.io/content/_index.md

 ---

 # Hello!
-I'm Alexis, a recent graduate of UC Santa Cruz with a B.S. in Computer Engineering.
+I'm Alexis, a software engineer at [Supernal](https://supernal.aero) working on energy storage systems for electric aircraft.
 I like figuring out how things work, solving problems, and above all, learning as much as I can.
 I’m passionate about Linux (Arch btw), embedded systems, computer architecture, and robotics.
-I work on energy storage systems for electric aircraft at [Supernal](https://www.supernal.aero/).
-I enjoy my work and I'm happy to accelerate the world's transition to sustainable energy.
+In my free time I'm probably messing with a microcontroller or playing guitar.